 To better understand authorities' road maintenance choices and what pavement preservation treatments are good for (and not good for), it helps to understand what’s beneath that top layer and how it can affect the overall state of the road.
 Below is a basic diagram of how most roads are constructed, a look at how they age, and the options available for common road conditions.

 1 Wearing Course

-This is the top layer that’s designed to provide a smooth riding and driving surface with enough abrasion to provide friction to our vehicle’s wheels for good traction, steering, braking ability.
-As the name suggests, this top layer is expected to wear and but can be restored many times over the lifetime of the road.
+This is the top layer that’s designed to provide a smooth riding and driving surface with enough abrasion to provide friction to our vehicle’s wheels for good traction, steering, and braking ability.
+As the name suggests, this top layer is expected to wear and can be restored many times over the lifetime of the road.

 2 Base Course